 This morning, set off on two-hour drive along the Dead Sea to Masada, an ancient fortification perched atop a rocky plateau near the Judean Desert.
 Originally built by Herod the Great, the Roman-appointed King of Judea, as a personal refuge, the site was eventually taken over by the Jews during their revolt against the Romans.
 In retaliation, Roman forces laid siege to the fortress and began to penetrate the walls.
 Rather than die at the hands of their oppressors, the Jewish military and civilians committed suicide.

 A cable car will transport you to the top, where you’ll walk among 20 acres of ruins and learn more about the great battle that was waged here.

 After lunch on your own, you’ll return to Jerusalem, where the balance of the afternoon and evening are at leisure.

 This morning you visit the City of David, an archaeological park whose ruins shed light on the establishment of Israel under King David in 1004 BCE and the history of the Jews during Biblical times.
 A highlight of the site is an ancient 1500-foot-long water tunnel built by King Hezekiah in 701 BCE to protect Jerusalem's water source from invading Assyrians.
 Your tour concludes at the Davidson Center, where you’ll view a virtual reality reconstruction of the Herodian Temple Mount as it stood prior to its destruction.

-Prior to your included lunch, discover another side of Jerusalem during a visit to Machaneh Yehuda Market, a popular local shopping spot filled with vendors selling everything from baked goods and spices to housewares and textiles.
-The balance of the afternoon is yours to further explore the Old City, perhaps taking a stroll through the Armenian quarter, home to the oldest remaining diaspora community outside of Armenia.
+Prior to your included lunch, discover a more modern side of life in Jerusalem during a visit to Machaneh Yehuda Market, a popular local shopping spot filled with vendors selling everything from baked goods and spices to housewares and textiles.
+The balance of the afternoon at leisure to further explore the Old City, perhaps taking a stroll through the Armenian quarter, home to the oldest remaining diaspora community outside of Armenia.

 Dinner is at your hotel this evening.